canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Create OKE nodes with Ubuntu Images
 -------------------------------------

-The following steps on creating nodes assumes you have an existing OKE cluster on Oracle Cloud, but it is not required to have existing nodes.
+The following steps on creating nodes assume that you have an existing OKE cluster on Oracle Cloud, but it is not required to have existing nodes.
 If you don't have an OKE cluster prepared then Oracle's documentation for `creating a cluster`_ is a good place to start.

 Create managed OKE nodes with Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~